franzbu/EnhancedSpaces.spoon/README.md

 #### 3x3 Grid - Double (and Quadruple) Sizes

-With the following keyboard shortcuts, you can create windows that take up more cells on the 3x3 grid, which contains 9 cells altogether:

-Windows are positioned as follows -> (descriptions might be difficult to understand; so just try it out):
+With the following keyboard shortcuts, you can create windows that take up more cells on the 3x3 grid, which contains 9 cells altogether.
+Windows are positioned as follows (descriptions might be difficult to understand; so just try it out):

 - 1: left two thirds of screen: 3 cells -> 'c1'
 - 2: right two thirds of screen: 3 cells -> 'c2'
 - 3: left third, upper two cells -> 'c3'